et0and/portfolio-redux/README.md

 Built using [Eleventy](https://www.11ty.dev/), and forked from Sam Baldwin and Piper Haywood's [Portfolio Starter](https://portfolio-starter.sb-ph.com/) theme.
 All thanks and credits to them - all I have done is hack the project to my liking.

+Key changes in this fork include:
+  - some package updates for security and stability
+  - styling changes for better mobile navigation
+  - ability to search blog posts using [pagefind](https://github.com/cloudcannon/pagefind)
+  - automated monthtly broken link checker, powered by GitHub Actions and [lychee](https://github.com/lycheeverse/lychee)

 This is a great template to use for showcasing work.
-It is lightweight, simple to read and only really requires knowledge of Markdown to post.
+It is lightweight, simple to read and only requires knowledge of Markdown to post.

+As it is built with Eleventy, it is possible to connect a CMS such as [Tina](https://tina.io) or [Decap](https://decapcms.org/) to allow for WYSIWYG content publishing.
+I plan on adding this and documenting the steps here in a future update.

 ### Building and deploying